 Children ages 1 through 12 years can get the MMRV vaccine, which is a combination vaccine.
 The MMRV vaccine protects against measles, mumps, rubella, and chickenpox.
 Your child’s doctor can recommend the vaccine that’s right for your child.

 Adults may need to get the rubella vaccine if they didn’t get it as a child.
 In general, everyone age 18 and older born after 1956 who has not had rubella needs at least 1 dose of the rubella vaccine.
+Healthcare professionals who have not had rubella need 2 doses of the rubella vaccine.

 Talk with your doctor about how to protect your family from rubella.